JamieNemeth/teletext-recovery-switcher/README.md

 ```
 sudo systemctl start autofs
 sudo systemctl enable autofs
+sudo systemctl restart autofs

 ```
 to run AutoFS, and set it to automatically run on startup.
+The restart was needed on my Pi due to the error *PIDFile= references path below legacy directory /var/run/, updating /var/run/autofs.pid → /run/autofs.pid; please update the unit file accordingly.* A restart seems to clear it.

 Note: if you look inside the */var/www/nfs* directory, you won't see the network share until it's loaded on demand (when you try to access it directly).
 For example, running *dir* or *ls* will return nothing.
 However, if you then run *cd \<folder name\>*, after a couple of seconds you will be able to browse your network share at */var/www/nfs/\<folder name\>*.